- Academic Board

 who are past honorary degree recipients?

 Recipients represent a range of disciplines and backgrounds.
-Their community, national, or global involvement is noteworthy, and their excellent achievements are easily identified by their peers and the broader community.
+Their community, national, or global involvement is noteworthy, and their extraordinary achievements are easily identified by their peers and the broader community.
 The list of recipients from 1850 to the present will provide a sense of the range of individuals who have been honoured.

 what are the responsibilities of an honorary degree recipient?